 From the results of the ex-post evaluations of the Project for Improvement of National Highway Route 6, Siem Reap Section (Grant Aid for Cambodia), and the Indus Highway Construction Project (Japanese ODA Loan for the Islamic Republic of Pakistan), it has been learned that reckless driving and overloaded vehicles have frequently caused traffic accidents.
 A lesson learned is that it is necessary to secure safety through installing ancillary roads facilities and measures for control on overloaded vehicles.
-Based on the above, the Project plans to install median division (3 m in width over the whole section of the Project) and weigh stations throughout the whole National Road No.5 for securing safety.
-They are expected to contribute to reduction of traffic accidents.
+Based on the above, the Project plans to install median division (3 m in width over the whole section of the Project) for securing safety.
+It is expected that the median division will contribute to reduction of traffic accidents.
+Moreover, regarding overloaded vehicles, the scope of the National Road No. 5 Improvement Project (Thlea Ma'am - Battambang and Sri Sophorn - Poipet Sections) (I) includes construction of weigh stations in the whole section of National Road No.5, therefore specific measures against overloading in the section covered by the Project will be taken.